SamWickershamBryant/ML-project/README.md

 * What is your baseline evaluation setup?
 Why?
 Our baseline evaluation setup is currently checking the accuracy and using a confusion matrix.
 This will tell us how many false positives and false negeative we have, which will allow us to make changes to alleviate the error.
 * Describe the ML methods that you consider using and what is the reason for their choice?
-<br />We will try XGboost because our benchmark is using it.
+We will try XGboost because our benchmark is using it.
 We will try out logistic regression because we are trying to predict something that is binary (Yes or No).
-We will also try out
-an SVM model to compete with the other two.
+We will also try out an SVM model to compete with the other two.
 We plan to compare the two models and try to get a better score than the becnhmark.
    * What is the family of machine learning algorithms you are using and why?